anthonyistewart/Arduino_AS5600_Teensy4/README.md

 - Get magnetic intensity
 - Get the Angle information

-## operation menual
+## Operation Manual

-You can do full function with fullfucton demo
+You can do full function with fullfuction demo
 ```
 AS5600 Serial Interface Program